MicrosoftDocs/windows-itpro-docs/windows/privacy/required-windows-diagnostic-data-events-and-fields-2004.md

 - **HyperVisor**  Retrieves whether the current OS is running on top of a Hypervisor.
 - **IOMMUPresent**  Represents if an input/output memory management unit (IOMMU) is present.
 - **IsVDI**  Is the device using Virtual Desktop Infrastructure?
 - **IsVirtualDevice**  Retrieves that when the Hypervisor is Microsoft's Hyper-V Hypervisor or other Hv#1 Hypervisor, this field will be set to FALSE for the Hyper-V host OS and TRUE for any guest OS's.
-This field should not be relied upon for non-Hv#1 Hypervisors.
+This field shouldn't be relied upon for non-Hv#1 Hypervisors.
 - **IsWVDSessionHost**  Indicates if this is a Windows Virtual Device session host.
 - **SLATSupported**  Represents whether Second Level Address Translation (SLAT) is supported by the hardware.
 - **VirtualizationFirmwareEnabled**  Represents whether virtualization is enabled in the firmware.